alec-y-cheng/alec-y-cheng.github.io/_portfolio/Toponymy.md

 ---

 <style>
-  /* Set the iframe to occupy 100% width of the container */ iframe {
+  /* Set the iframe to occupy 100% width of the viewport */ body {
-    width: 100%;
+    margin: 0;
   }

-  /* Set the height as needed */ iframe {
+  iframe {
+    width: 100vw;
-    height: 500px; /* You can adjust this value based on your needs */ }
+    height: 100vh; /* You can adjust this value based on your needs */
+    border: 0; /* Remove the iframe border if any */
+  }
 </style>